parthenocissus/krcdnc/content/projects/bantustan-dataviz.md

 A series of visualizations show these spaces and connections.
 There are precise statistics: where the book was ordered from, to which places, cities, countries and continents the book went.
 There are also artistic depictions of the connections between these places, which are <a href='https://en.wikipedia.org/wiki/Algorithmic_art' target='_blank'>generated algorithmically</a> and are different each time.
 By changing the drawing parameters, users / readers / viewers can change the appearance of the map.
 Just as particles collide in a fluid, people and stories collide on these maps.

 These maps are also a visual analysis of the muddy cultural space of the <a href='https://en.wikipedia.org/wiki/Serbo-Croatian' target='_blank'>pluricentric Serbo-Croatian language</a>.
-Although it is not impossible to recognize the borders of former and current countries on these maps, data visualization creates a new and authentic geography of readers.
+Although it is not impossible to recognize the borders of former and current countries on these maps, data visualization creates a new and authentic geography of readership.

 Data visualizations were published on The Travel Club portal, in Serbo-Croatian, in the form of interactive articles or essays: